bcit-ci/CodeIgniter/user_guide_src/source/helpers/date_helper.rst

 now()
 =====

-Returns the current time as a Unix timestamp, based on the "timezone" parameter.
-All PHP available timezones are supported.
-You can also use 'local' timezone, and it will return time().
+Returns the current time as a Unix timestamp, referenced either to your server's local time or any PHP suported timezone, based on the "time reference" setting in your config file.
+If you do not intend to set your master time reference to any other PHP suported timezone (which you'll typically do if you run a site that lets each user set their own timezone settings) there is no benefit to using this function over PHP's time() function.

 .. php:method:: now($timezone = NULL)